Integrated care – frequently asked questions

 Q. How does this affect the care I receive?

 Eventually, as a result, we think fewer people will need hospital treatment because the community services will pick up problems before they become crisis.
-When a hospital visit is unavoidable, the acute teams and consultants will work closely with the patient’s community support to help them get back home and to avoid lots of repeat visits for check-ups afterwards.
+When a hospital visit is unavoidable, the acute teams and consultants will work closely with people’s community support to help them get back home and to avoid lots of repeat visits for check-ups afterwards.